Wednesday, May 22, 2019

 Make Sure To Read Inside The Covers

+Proverbs 18:13 "He who answers a matter before he hears the facts--it is folly and shame to him."
 A current more common way to say it is like this, "There are two sides to every story."
-Abraham Lincoln fell into this trap early his life.
+Abraham Lincoln fell into this mindset early in his life.

-How many have become disillusioned at the flawed examples of God's people, and therefore labeled the whole thing called 'Christianity' as unworthy of further inquiry?
-Just Like Lincoln did.
-Paul speaks on this matter in his Epistle to the Romans.
+How many people in the world have become disillusioned at the flawed examples of God's people, and therefore labeled the whole thing called "Christianity" as unworthy of further inquiry?
+How many of us like Lincoln, have become personally disillusioned.
+Paul speaks on this matter in his Epistle to the Romans saying, "You are so proud of knowing God's laws, but you dishonor him by breaking them.
+No wonder the Scriptures say that the world speaks evil of God because of you."
+Roman 2:23, 24

 During his 1846 run for the House of Representatives, in order to dispel accusations concerning his Christian beliefs, Lincoln issued a handbill stating that he had "never denied the truth of the Scriptures".
-He confessed to believe in an all-powerful God, who shaped events and, by 1865, was expressing those beliefs in major speeches.
-"HE TOOK TIME TO LOOK INSIDE THE COVER"
+He confessed to believing in an all-powerful God who shaped events and, by 1865, was expressing those beliefs in major speeches.
+"HE TOOK TIME TO LOOK INSIDE THE COVER!"

 No comments: